Life-Letters/mocha-factory-example/README.md

 As an overview theres 3 types of tests, They can be ran with the following commands:

-Note : Selenium tests are not considered part of the usual suite.
+Note : Selenium tests are not considered part of the usual suite for now.
 Suggest you write your journeys as webdriver/journey tests if they are critical.

 ```
   npm run test:unit